Headphone Amplifier Circuit OR Preamplifier Output Stage

-This 1 watt amplifier lends itself par excellence for use as driver for low impedance headphone or as output stage in a HI-FI preamplifier driving an active loudspeaker.
+This 1 watt headphone amplifier circuit lends itself par excellence for use as driver for low impedance headphone or as output stage in a HI-FI preamplifier driving an active loudspeaker.
 Many preamplifiers do not permit long, unscreened leads to be connected to them, but the present amplifier accepts these happily.

 This circuit consists of an OpAmp type LF356 and a push-pull transistor output stage.
 Low-pass filter R1/C2 at the input limits the slew rate of the input signal.
-In conjuction with the relatively fast LF356, this results in very low delay distortion.
+In conjunction with the relatively fast LF356, this results in very low delay distortion.
 The fixed quiescent current of 30mA drawn by the output transistors, and set by diodes D1 … D4 in conjunction with emitter resistors R7 and R8, ensures very low crossover distortion.

 Feedback resistors R3 and R4 fix the gain at about 15dB.
 The consequent overall distortion with a 3 dB bandwidth from 10Hz to 30kHz is only 0.1 per cent.